heckler341/i3_config/README.md

 # i3_config
-My .i3 config.
-Will be updated as changes are made.
+Bobby's .i3 config.
+Will prolly not be updated as changes are made.